 The last Downtown Plan was completed over a decade ago.
 Now is the ideal time to “fine tune” the direction for Downtown Whitehorse and chart the specific actions needed to keep it a vibrant and vital part of our community over the next 10 years and beyond.

 What's included in the Plan?

-The Downtown Plan will create a blueprint for Downtown Whitehorse’s future in three key ways:
+The Downtown Plan creates a blueprint for Downtown Whitehorse’s future in three key ways: